Federal law enforcement investigating Baltimore bridge collapse, sources say

 The Francis Scott Key Bridge in Baltimore collapsed around 1:30 a.m. on March 26 after the Dali, a massive Singaporean-flagged cargo ship, crashed into a bridge column.
 According to the NTSB, the ship made mayday calls saying they lost power at 1:26 a.m. and a collision might be possible.
 Records from 911 indicated that officials asked police to block traffic on either side of the bridge shortly before the collision, with two emergency responders confirming traffic had been stopped on the north and south sides of the bridge.

-But eight construction workers were on the bridge.
-Two were injured and survived, while bodies of another three have been recovered.
+Eight construction workers were still on the bridge.
+Two were injured and survived, while bodies of another were recovered.
 The other three are presumed dead.